 What we will do When How we will measure Aims Actions success 3a.
-Carry out a public consultation on the draft Age- friendly action plan targeting the population aged 50 and over Year 1 Number and percentage of population aged 50 and over engaged 3b.
-Develop a "No more tick boxes" manifesto and toolkit for consulting older people based on how they would like to be consulted.
-This should: be developed using a co-design process between older people and statutory agencies commit consulting organisations to carrying out meaningful engagement using appropriate techniques commit consulting organisations to report back on what they have heard and will do as a result promote the value of conversations and fun engagement tools such as postcards and workshops recognise that digital first is not always best target people not engaged in community groups or activity who are at risk of being unheard celebrate and learn from best practice consultation through case studies and good news stories create a culture that values lived experience and recognises that it is a privilege to hear the ideas and opinions of older people support local community organisations that are trusted by local people to reach out and consult where other organisations may struggle including by, for example, participatory budgeting Years 1 to 3 Manifesto and toolkit Percentage of participants satisfied with co-design process Number of consulting organisations and consultations adopting the recommendations 3c.
-Develop a process for age-proofing policies and services.
+Carry out a public consultation on the draft Age- friendly action plan targeting the population aged 50 and over by 2023 Year 1 Number and percentage of population aged 50 and over engaged and interested stakeholders engaged.
+3b.
+Develop a "No more tick boxes" manifesto and toolkit for consulting older people co-designed between older people and statutory agencies by 2025.
+This should: commit consulting organisations to carrying out meaningful engagement using appropriate techniques report back on what they have heard and will do as a result promote the value of conversations and fun engagement tools such as postcards and workshops recognise that digital first is not always best target people not engaged in community groups or activity who are at risk of being unheard celebrate and learn from best practice consultation through case studies and good news stories create a culture that values lived experience and recognises that it is a privilege to hear the ideas and opinions of older people support local community organisations that are trusted by local people to reach out and consult where other organisations may struggle including by, for example, participatory budgeting Years 1 to 3 Manifesto and toolkit Percentage of participants satisfied with co-design process Number of consulting organisations and consultations adopting the recommendations 3c.
+Develop a process for age-proofing policies and services to ensure they are inclusive and responsive to the needs of older people by 2025.
 This should Build capacity of Equality Screening to reflect the needs and impact of older people Ensure decision makers are cognisant of Age Friendly in developing and implementing more inclusive actions be developed using a co-design process between older people and statutory agencies be subject to regular monitoring and review Years 1 to 3 Measure increase in capacity Percentage of participants satisfied with co-design process Number of policymakers increasing capacity of Age Friendly in Equality Screening of policies Number of policy mitigations resulting from the policy